 Wall Street crashes in October of 1929, national and global economies plunge and Robert S. Vidler opens his “Fair 5¢ to $1.00 Store” on June 21, 1930… at the start of what would become known as the Great Depression.
 Renting part of a building, his store consists of 2 aisles and is approx. 900 sf.
 Local merchants make bets that the new guy won’t last 6 weeks.
 Fisher Price Toys opens in the block behind Vidler’s in Sept. of 1930

 Robert purchases the building he’s been renting in and doubles store size.
-Renames as Vidler’s!

 Sons Bob and Ed both working full-time with their father.
+Business incorporates in 1953 and officially renamed as Vidler’s.

 28x30’ addition to 1st floor and basement.
 Ed creates larger “Toyland” in basement addition and Vidler’s becomes known for having one of bigger toy selections in area.